|About Derek W. Logue of Once Fallen

 (Read more about me in my book Once Fallen)

-State Prison, and was released in April 2003.
-I never chose to become an activist, but after I spent years in vain laying low, working and
+Alabama State Prison, and was released in April 2003.
+I never chose to become an activist, but after I spent years in vain laying low,

-paying bills, and bothering no one, I was targeted by local politicians determined to use registrants like me to further their careers.
-I was
+working and paying bills, and bothering no one, I was targeted by local politicians determined to use registrants like me to further their

-forced out of one residence formerly pre-approved by the authorities, and had to fight to keep my second residence.
-My activism was
+careers.
+I was forced out of one residence formerly pre-approved by the authorities, and had to fight to keep my second residence.
+My

 I am not against punishment for people who commit sex crimes.
 However, I believe punishment should be coupled with prevention and